Back to projects

 Established a Mental Model

-This effort accelerated our domain fluency and helped establish a clear mental model of workflow-specific users, setting a strong foundation for strategic design decisions.
+Research insights accelerated domain fluency and defined a clear mental model of workflow-specific users, creating a strong foundation for strategic design decisions.

 Complex Personas to Simplified Workflow Archetypes — Data Steward, Data Analyst, IT Administrator, Data Engineer, Machine Learning Engineer, Chief Data Officer, Business Analyst transforming to The Builder, The Requester, The Fulfiller